Period: Northern Wei dynasty (386–534)

-Gilt bronze with traces of pigment, piece-mold cast
+Medium: Gilt bronze with traces of pigment; piece-mold cast

-Maitreya is one of the more interesting deities in Buddhism.
-He is worshipped both as a bodhisattva in this world and as a Buddha.
-Once our cosmic era has destroyed itself, he will be reborn as the teaching Buddha of the next great period.
-The identification of this sculpture as a representation of the Buddha Maitreya is based on a large dedicatory inscription at the back of the base, which also gives the date 486, and states that the sculpture was made in honor of the Dowager Empress for the benefit of ten classes of beings.
-The empress is question is Wenming (442–490), who controlled the Northern Wei empire during the late fifth century.
+Maitreya is worshiped both as a bodhisattva and as a Buddha, for it is believed that once the currentcosmic era has destroyed itself, he will be reborn as the teaching Buddha of the next great era.
+The identification of this figure as the Buddha Maitreya is based on the dedicatory inscription at the back of the base, which dates the sculpture to 486 and states that it was commissioned in honor of the dowager empress Wenming (442–490), who controlled the Northern Wei dynasty during the last three decades of the fifth century.